knipknap/exscript/doc/trouble.rst

     FA/0/1/2/3(config)$
     admin@s-x-a6.a.bc.de.fg:/$

-Note: The trailing “$” may also be any of the following characters:
+Note: The trailing "$" may also be any of the following characters:
-“$#>%”
+"$#>%"

-However, in some rare cases, a remote host may have a prompt that *Exscript* can not recognize.
-Similarly, in some scripts you might want to execute a special command that triggers a response that does not include a prompt *Exscript* \ can recognize.
+However, in some rare cases, a remote host may have a prompt that Exscript can not recognize.
+Similarly, in some scripts you might want to execute a special command that triggers a response that does not include a prompt Exscript can recognize.

-In both cases, the solution includes defining the prompt manually, such that *Exscript* \ knows when the remote host is ready.
+In both cases, the solution includes defining the prompt manually, such that Exscript knows when the remote host is ready.
 For example, consider the following script:

 ::